edobytes/xctab/README.md

 * `--test-mode` or `-tm` : _prediction_ or _inference_
 * `--export` or `-ex` : boolean

-E.g., `python ./xctab/test.py -wt red -mn knn -tm inference --ex`
+E.g., `python ./xctab/test.py -wt red -mn knn -tm inference -ex`

 When using the `--export` flag all output (e.g., results of the query in .`csv` format and confusion matrices in `.png` format) are saved in `./output`